- Register for: Behind the Notes

 Known for bringing warmth and clarity to complex ideas, she bridges the worlds of performer and listener, offering fresh insight into how classical music lives and breathes for today’s audiences.
 She often reminds listeners that historical performance is never really old—its vitality continues to speak with relevance today.

-A specialist in Baroque performance, as soprano soloist her credits include the modern-day premiere of Freschi’s Giuditta; numerous cantatas by J. S. Bach as well as his St. John Passion, St. Matthew Passion, B Minor Mass, Magnificat, and Missa Brevis; Vivaldi’s cantata for soprano soloist In furore iustissimae irae; and Handel’s Messiah.
+A specialist in baroque performance, as soprano soloist her credits include numerous cantatas by J. S. Bach as well as his St. John Passion, St. Matthew Passion, B Minor Mass; Vivaldi’s cantata for soprano soloist In furore iustissimae irae; and Handel’s Messiah.

-Sarah is currently at work on her recording projects.
-Her debut solo album, featuring the music of Barbara Strozzi, will be the first, followed by an album of English baroque works by Henry Purcell & John Dowland, among others.
+Sarah is currently embarking on her first recording projects.
+Her debut solo album, featuring the music of 17th-century Venetian composer Barbara Strozzi, will be the first, followed by an album of English baroque works by Henry Purcell & John Dowland.

 Sarah is also a champion of contemporary classical music.
-Her world premiere performances include Amie Morrison’s Surprisingly Poetic Moments from an Otherwise Typical Hiking Guidebook (inspired by her love of Yosemite’s high-country wilderness), Pamela Stein-Lynde’s Trespass (poetry by Sokunthary Svay about growing up as a refugee in New York City) and I will not go, and Gisle Kverndokk’s opera Upon This Handful of Earth (where she portrayed an angelic figure offering hope through the symbol of bumblebees in a climate-altered world).
-This body of work demonstrates that classical music today is more than an art form—it is a medium for advocacy and nature conservation.
+Her world premiere performances include Amie Morrison’s Surprisingly Poetic Moments from an Otherwise Typical Hiking Guidebook (inspired by her love of Yosemite’s high-country wilderness), Pamela Stein-Lynde’s Trespass (poetry by Sokunthary Svay about growing up as a refugee in New York City) and I will not go, and Gisle Kverndokk’s opera Upon This Handful of Earth.
+She also premiered numerous choral works through her tenure at the Grammy-nominated Choir of Trinity Wall Street and many other professional choral ensembles in the US.

-Through her Fairfield County voice studio located in Weston Center, Sarah has become a leading mentor for the next generation of singers, empowering young artists, emerging professionals, and avocational adult singers.
-She focuses on establishing vocal technique rooted in the lineage of bel canto pedagogy, while also nurturing expressive artistry, musicality, and mindset in her voice students.
+Through her Fairfield County voice studio located in Weston Center, Sarah has become a leading mentor for the next generation of singers, empowering young artists, emerging professionals, and adult singers.

-Whether performing on stage, teaching voice in her studio, or in conversation with today’s audiences, Sarah is devoted to making classical music feel resonant, alive, and deeply human.
+Whether performing on stage, teaching voice, or in conversation with today’s audiences, Sarah is devoted to making classical music feel resonant, alive, and deeply human.
 She wants contemporary listeners to feel as connected to this music—so old, yet so vital today—as she does herself.

-Behind the Notes is more than a class.
-It’s a space to gather with others who love music, to slow down, and to savor the art that’s meant so much to all of us.
-Whether you’re a lifelong listener or discovering classical music anew, we’d love to welcome you.
+Behind the Notes is more than a learning experience.
+It’s a space to gather in community with other music lovers, to slow down, and to savor the art that’s meant so much to all of us.
+Whether you’re a lifelong listener or just discovering classical music, we’d love to welcome you.